 The Historic Bridges Community of Practice helps identify emerging issues, trends, procedures, research, and data needs associated with the identification, evaluation, and management of our nation's historic bridges.
 This Community of Practice also contributes to current discussions on how to effectively preserve and manage the nation's highway bridge assets, since historic bridges are a critical component of our country's transportation infrastructure.
 Individuals invited to participate in this Community of Practice include bridge engineers and historic preservation professionals from public and private sectors and academia.

 The Historic Bridge COP has been beta testing an online forum since April 2009.
 The online forum includes discussion threads, a resource library, a list of participants, a glossary, web links and a virtual suggestion box.

 The following State-of-the-Practice Reports have been prepared by the COP facilitator in cooperation with COP participants:

-The purpose of the Stormwater Management CoP is to create a forum where State Department of Transportation (DOT) practitioners can engage in facilitated discussions on emerging issues, research data needs, and innovative stormwater quality compliance solutions.
+The Stormwater Management CoP is a forum where State Department of Transportation (DOT) practitioners can engage in facilitated discussions on emerging issues, research data needs, and innovative stormwater quality compliance solutions.
 Practitioners share experiences and learn from each other, helping to further the state of the knowledge of the community.
 In addition, the effort helps to extend the COP members' networks and professional contacts.
 The work of the COP is a continuation of efforts that were initiated in June, 2008 at the first AASHTO National Stormwater Conference in San Diego, California.